 Australia’s relationship between academic performance in PISA and socio-economic status was in the top half of participating countries (Figure 1).
 As a result, we are deemed to have a ‘high equity’ education system.

 However, delving deeper into these results uncovers some disconcerting statistics, such as:

 Yet out of the OECD countries, only Mexico and the United States have lower equity in resource allocation when it comes to education (Figure 2).
-Even more alarmingly, out of the countries that participated in PISA 2012, Australia has the second highest concentration of teacher shortages occurring in disadvantaged schools.
+Even more alarmingly, out of the countries that participated in PISA 2012, Australia has the second highest concentration of teacher shortages occurring in inequitable schools.
 Out of 61 countries.
 Only Chinese Taipei scores higher on this measure (OECD, p.26).

 Figure 2: Systems’ allocation of educational resources and mathematics performance

 Source: OECD (2014), Equity, Excellence and Inclusiveness in Education, p.
 23

 The results of PISA were not an anomaly.
 The Progress in International Reading Literacy Study (PIRLS) examines the reading ability of fourth grade students.
 In the most recent testing in 2011, Australia placed a ghastly 27th out of 45 countries.
 This was the lowest of all the English-speaking countries that participated.
 Here, Australia’s performance gap between affluent and non-affluent schools was above the international average, and significantly larger than countries we often compare our education system against – Canada and England.